xueshengke/IFNNSR/readme.md

 1. Prepare datasets into 'data' directory.
 2. Copy 'test_x[2,3,4].prototxt' from training directory to 'test' directory.
 3. Copy '\*.caffemodel' from training directory to 'test/model' directory.
-4. Modify some paths in 'test_FNNSR_main.m' if necessary.
+4. Modify some paths in 'test_IFNNSR_main.m' if necessary.
-5. Run 'test_FNNSR_main.m' in Matlab.
+5. Run 'test_IFNNSR_main.m' in Matlab.
 6. Metrics will be printed and reconstrcuted images will be saved into 'result' directory.

 ## Network architecture